Premier Montana Grazing & Hunting Ranch

 Grass, Water & Regenerative Management

-Regionally known as Holmes Ranch, this large cattle ranch is comprised of 23,665± total acres of grazing land, situated in the Tongue River Valley less than 30 miles from Sheridan, Wyoming.
-It is currently owner-rated to conservatively run 600 cows annually and very realistically 1000 cow/calf pairs, or 3,000 to 3,500 yearlings for the grazing season.
+Holmes Ranch is currently owner-rated to conservatively run 600-700 cows annually or the equivalent number of yearlings for the grazing season.
 The ranch is currently running both pairs and stockers.
 It operates with limited labor requirements and is perfect for the investor who wants a productive, low-overhead working ranch.
 The ranch has a thriving mixture of hardy native grasses and a mosaic of sagebrush, juniper, ponderosa pine, and other deciduous trees native to the area.
 It lies within the Deer Creek and Badger Hills watershed areas, each with seasonal flowing water, plus numerous springs and reservoirs.

-The large contiguous land mass comprising great grazing land, excellent grass, natural and developed water, and fencing infrastructure, provides numerous and diverse enterprise opportunities for return on investment (ROI).
-Ranches like this used to be marketed as “chaps and spur” ranches, ” meaning all you needed to operate them was good horses and cowboys.
-And while it is still a place to ride and be a cowboy, new in-place management systems focus more on improving the landscape and soil.
+The large contiguous land mass is comprised of great grazing land, excellent grass, natural and developed water, and fencing infrastructure, which provides numerous and diverse enterprise opportunities for return on investment (ROI).
+A ranch like this can be operated without a lot of overhead and labor.

 Water Resources and Infrastructure